Cutting off one's nose to spite one's face: Political and economic analysis

-In modern times, the idiom is often used in political and economic commentary to describe actions by a political actor, party, corporation or nation that appear (at least to some) to damage the actor's own interests in pursuit of harming an adversary.
+In modern times, the idiom is often used in political and economic commentary to describe actions by a political actor, party, corporation or nation that appear (at least to some) to damage the actor's own interests in pursuit of harming a perceived adversary.

 Examples of events the phrase has been used to describe include the tariff policies of the second Trump administration, the willingness of British Airways to allow the 2019 pilots' strike to run on instead of settling quickly, incurring greater costs to the business as a result, and Theresa May's plans during her second ministry to withdraw the UK from the European Atomic Energy Community.
 Because the idiom is necessarily used to admonish conduct or warn against a course of action, it is unlikely to be used in neutral reporting, and whether any given action properly meets the standard of irrational self-destruction is a matter of debate.

-Scientific study of behaviour

-In the field of game theory, the ultimatum game consists of two players – the proposer and the responder – deciding how to split a sum of money (e.g. 10 dollars).
-The proposer can offer any split they like, but if the responder rejects the offer, neither player receives any money.
-From a purely rational point of view, the responder should never reject the proposer's offer.
-In practice, however, responders will typically punish proposers who make deals perceived to be unfair, even though this means walking away with nothing.
-One explanation for this "irrationality" is that the sense of reward from punishing the proposer compensates for the loss of monetary gain.

-Spite is also a studied concept in sociobiology, referring to social behaviours that harm both the subject and object of the action.
-Evolutionary biologist W. D. Hamilton was interested in the restricted case where a spiteful behaviour evolved as such (instead of being an adaptive behaviour that delivered harm to a rival).
-He theorised the possible emergence of spiteful behaviour based on genetic relatedness, though he noted that convincing examples of spite in this sense were hard to find.